Room Booking Overview

 Vetting the Idea

+In a series of one-on-one research calls with clients who had specifically requested this feature, I showed a wireframe prototype of the idea.
 This stage was crucial, as the feedback we gathered helped us triangulate 1) what unique value proposition we could offer, 2) what would be useful to our users, and 3) what existing solutions the feature would be competing with.

 Key takeaways from preliminary research